Immunization Exemption Information

 Please follow the following instructions for submitting an exemption request:·

-For the COVID-19 vaccine and all other vaccine exemption requests must be submitted through the Healthy Stevens portal, together with supporting documentation by July 31, 2022.
+Vaccine exemption requests must be submitted through the Healthy Stevens portal, together with supporting documentation by July 31, 2023.

 Stevens will keep individuals’ vaccination information confidential, with vaccination information shared only with pertinent University administrators when deemed necessary for health and safety purposes, to ensure compliance with University policy and to make arrangements relating to a student’s course of study or other programs.